omonimus1/SEM_group_project/use-cases/use-case-3.md

 4.Data Analyst provides report to the organisation.

 ##EXTENSIONS
-Field does not exist:
+Order top populated cities:
-Data analyst informs the organisation that a field has not been filled yet.
+Data analyst orders the top N populated cities in the new report.

 ##SCHEDULE
 DUE DATE: Release 3.0